home-assistant/home-assistant.io/source/_integrations/growatt_rs232.markdown

 You need to define

-1. The usb port your RS232 adapter is using.
+1. The USB port your RS232 adapter is using.
 In Linux normally /dev/ttyUSB0.
 2. The Modbus slave address of the inverter.
 Between 1-247 but normally 1.

 ## Remarks